ImperialCollegeLondon/porescale/codes/poreOccupancyAnalysis/README.md

 Included in the repository is a __windows-based standalone software__ inside the [**bin.zip**](https://github.com/ImperialCollegeLondon/porescale/blob/master/codes/poreOccupancyAnalysis/bin.zip) file, which simplifies the entire process.
 This standalone software does not require any dependencies.
 A sample porous media file is provided for you to test the software and familiarize yourself with its functionality.

+## Usage

+To utilize this software effectively, please follow these steps:

+**1.** Save your dry scan image in the RAW format using ImageJ software.
+Alternatively, you can compress your file using gzip.

+**2.** If you're uncertain about the file format, reimport your file in ImageJ and save it again in RAW to ensure the format is correct.

+**3.** The image should be an 8-bit image, where zero represents pores and one represents the rest of the rock and the image border.

+**4.** When saving your image or compressed file, accurately record the filename.
+This name should be used for the MHD file (which contains image information) and should also be used within the MHD file.

+**5.** In the MHD file, accurately write the image size and voxel size.
+These are crucial details necessary to use your own image.
+For ease, you can copy the sample MHD file and change the name and size, as well as the voxel size.

+**6.** For two-phase flow images, these should be in the TIF format.
+Import the TIF file into ImageJ and save it again as a TIF.
+The software works optimally with TIF images prepared in ImageJ.

+By following these steps, you'll ensure compatibility with our software.

 ## Required Repository